Hedwig and the Angry Inch (musical): Israel

 In May 2020, Hedwig and the Angry Inch was planned to make its Israeli premiere at the Cinema City Theatre, in Hebrew and with Roi Dolev as Hedwig, and featuring wigs by original Broadway wig designer Mike Potter.
 However, the COVID-19 pandemic forced the production to postpone its opening.
 Shortly after, the production released a single recorded in quarantine, which was praised by author Stephen Trask as "one of the best Wicked Little Town versions ever."
 On August 9, 2020, the production announced its intentions to present pre-premiere performances for small, socially distanced audiences, beginning October 2020.
 However, in January 2021, Dolev revealed the production is still in limbo due to Israel entering a second and third quarantines, not allowing public performances to occur.
 In March 2021, the production began pre-premiere performances, thus marking it the first musical production in Israel to resume performing following the COVID-19 pandemic.
-The production is planned to officially open in June 2022.
+The production then went on tour in Israel in the summer of 2021, followed by an official opening night on June 8, 2022, at the Cinema City Theater, and moved to Beit Hahayal in 2023.
+The production closed on April 10, 2023.

 The production was praised by Ynet as "one of the most refreshing things seen [in Israel] lately."
 Walla! added "the brilliant show finally made it to Israel, and it's just excellent."